vohvelikissa/vohvelikissa.github.io/README.md

 20.12.2024 - I created this current format for this site and planned something for what it is that I am going to do in the next year.
 The plans are not really very concrete at this point, but the very abstract outlines are in there right now too.

+21.12.2024 - wrote my quick thoughts about what I want to make the fps game be like